brabster/talk-awslambda-intro/README.md

 * open presentation/index.html in a web browser
 * <n> and <p> for next, previous slide
-* arrow keys to navigate directlys
+* arrow keys to navigate directly